neuroFuzz/surreptitious/README.md

 A surreptitious/stealthy port scanner

-History - I wrote this circa 2015 based on an incident at an intelligence agency.
-My goal was to show them that a little bit of wisely crafted python could thwart some of their multi-million dollar expenditures.
+History - I wrote the original version of this circa 2015 based on an incident at an intelligence agency.
+My goal was to show them that a little bit of wisely crafted python could thwart some of their multi-million dollar investments in commercial cyber security products.
 Their arrogance certainly was a major inspiration for me to write this.
-And for the record they were never able to detect or stop this code :-)
+And for the record to my knowledge they were never able to detect or stop this prog :-)

 This was written on Linux and has been used/tested on Fedora and Debian/Ubuntu.
 I have no plans or time to port/test to/on any different platforms.
 If you wanna